brossdev/serverless-federated-gql-api/README.md

 This project was built as a proof of concept to test building a Federated GraphQL API using AWS Lambda and SST Framework along with some developer tooling i wanted to experiment with.
 This is not designed to be production ready but does use some useful developer tooling such git hooks and a root level Typescript and Eslint config shared across the stacks.

+## In Development
+**Switch to Lambda Authoriser** - After testing seperate authorisers for the subgraph and gateway, the latency was an issue as expected.
+The next step is to replace the HTTP and Userpool authorisers with a shared Lambda Authoriser to take advantage of the token Cacheing across all the Graph's which should improve the performance.

 ## Technologies in this repository

 - [Apollo Federation ( GraphQL )](https://www.apollographql.com/apollo-federation/)